 Your Data & Hypnotherapy Training College

-At Hypnotherapy Training College (HTC), we are committed to maintaining the trust and confidence of visitors to our website as well as enquirers, students and graduates.
+At Hypnotherapy Training College (HTC), we are committed to maintaining the trust and confidence of visitors to our website as well as enquirers, students and graduates – maintaining privacy and security.
 We understand that you don’t want a ‘hard sell’ or to be bombarded with information from us.
 You deserve to know that your interest in our company is valued and we will not share your details with any other company or business for marketing purposes.

-We set out below details of exactly what information we collect, how we use it, keep it securely and how you can change it or have it deleted.
+We set out below details of the information we collect, how we use it, keep it securely and how you can change it or have it deleted.

 College Website – www.lesserian.co.uk

 For more information, please visit youronlinechoices.com, which will explain behavioural targeting in more detail, and will allow you to opt-out of such advertising by any member of the Internet Advertising Bureau.

 When you purchase or enrol on any course with HTC you will be asked to provide certain personal information, for example your name, your postal and email addresses, telephone number.
 HTC will store this data securely in accordance with industry standards, and use it only for the purposes stated in this Policy.

 As a graduate of HTC, your personal information might be displayed on the HTC website to provide basic information for enquirers who may wish to consult you.
 Such information may include your name, practice contact details and hypnotherapy accreditations.

 Students’ and graduates’ training progress is stored securely in line with industry standards and is used to provide tailored, relevant or useful information on our courses or other resources.

 If a student or graduate does not actively interact with HTC for two years, their records are archived.
 Archived files are kept for five years, after which they are destroyed.

 We do not store any payment information; all purchases are conducted through secure third parties (e.g. PayPal), which have their own security and privacy policies.